-He has more than 41 years of experience in crane & rigging work with 20+ years of service on ASME B30 committees and the ASME P30 main committee.
+Dave Decker, has more than 45 years of experience in crane & rigging work with 25+ years of service on ASME B30 main and sub committees and the ASME P30 main committee.
 He has been involved with many high dollar value one-of-a-kind lifts and large-scale projects involving nuclear and high risk operations.
 Dave provides training, consulting services, crane & rigging safety review, expert witness/litigation services and is available as a public speaker.

 In 2005, Dave was awarded the Department of Defense Meritorious Civilian Service Award (Highest DOD Civilian Honor) for developing and managing the Navy’s crane and rigging training program.